avats-dev/motivate/README.md

 A simple script to print random motivational quotes.
 Highly influenced by linux command [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)).

+## Motivate-new
+As previous repo is not maintained now, but there are a lot of people who want to contribute, I've decided to fork and continue the project.
+This would be active and would be maintained by me.
+PRs are welcome :tada:.

+- Feel free to open an issue for **bugs** or **feature request**.
+- Add more quotes referencing this [issue](https://github.com/avats-dev/motivate/issues/1).
+- Use the new [gitter community](https://gitter.im/motivate-new/community) to chat and communicate.

+Thanks :heart:

 ## Features
 * Colored Output
 * Supports `bash` and `zsh`